Glossary

 How RFIs connect to your content strategy

-Don’t just answer the questions but rather support them with curated collateral:
+Don't just answer the questions, but rather support them with curated collateral:

-• Customer case studies tailored by vertical
+• Customer case studies tailored by vertical, showing outcomes relevant to the buyer's industry

-• ROI summaries or TCO comparisons
+• ROI summaries or TCO comparisons that quantify business value in the buyer's context

-• One-pagers on security architecture or integrations
+• One-pagers on security architecture or integrations that provide technical depth without overwhelming the narrative

-• Buyer-specific demo recordings
+• Buyer-specific demo recordings that address their stated use cases

 AI prompt: Draft a tailored RFI response